-Summary: not more than 900 words (in English or Greek).
+Summary: not more than 900 characters with spaces (in English or Greek).

 Images: not more than 10, in the jpg or tif format (the minimum resolution of 300-600 dpi).

 List of illustrations: in English, French, German or Bulgarian (any list in Bulgarian should be accompanied by an English, French or German translation).

 Citation of Greek epigraphic and/or palaeographic material: use the Palatino Linotype font or other Unicode font which includes all required characters.

 Dating: use Arabic numerals, i.e. 17th, 18th century, or write ‘… in the seventeenth century…’, ‘… during the eighteenth century…’.

 Footnote in the main text: Notes will be printed as footnotes.
 Note indicators should be Arabic superscript, and should be placed immediately before, and not after, a punctuation mark.
 E.g. ‘… testimony1.’; ‘… hermeneiai13, used…’.

 Bibliography: At the end of the text, authors should provide a list of all cited works in the alphabetical order.
 Please, use separate headings for Primary sources and Literature.

 Citation of books:

 Brown 1988: Brown, Peter.
 The Body and Society: Men, Women and Sexual Renunciation in Early Christianity.
 New York.